 I always make my vegan butter milk at the very first step of baking so that it has time to curdle and thicken nicely.

-This vegan chocolate chip banana bread will be in the oven for a fairy long time, about 1 hour to 1 hour and 10 mins.
+The banana bread will be in the oven for a fairly long time, about 1 hour to 1 hour and 10 mins.
 So it is likely that the top of it gets burnt and becomes too crispy and hard, which we want to avoid!

 Yes you can!
-I use gluten-free rice flour to make my banana bread gluten-free, and it works perfectly for this recipe.
-Simply swap the plain flour with rice flour, and make the vegan chocolate chip banana bread with the rest of the ingredients as they are.
+I use 1:1 gluten-free flour to make my banana bread gluten-free, and it works perfectly for this recipe.
+Simply swap the plain flour with 1:1 gluten-free flour, and make the vegan chocolate chip banana bread with the rest of the ingredients as they are.